 Who will receive the funds after I am awarded?

 The scholarship funds will be sent directly to your college or university.
-The check will include your name and college ID number and the funds will be placed in your student account.
+The check will include your name and college ID number.
+The funds should be placed in your student account by the college.
 This is why it’s important to include your college ID on the Foundation Enrollment Verification Form that is sent out in your scholarship notification packet.

 If I am awarded a scholarship, when will my school receive the funds?

 The Foundation’s scholarship fund distribution will start after July 1st of the award year, until June 30th of the following first year of college.
 Once all of the required paperwork has been turned in, it usually takes from 2-3 weeks for the college to post the funds on your student account.
 Please note that the longer you wait to send in the required paperwork, the longer it will take for your school to receive the funds.